 Health insurance and Germany go hand in hand!
 So much so that you need a health insurance coverage even before you enter the country.
 Here are some option for health insurance for German Freelance Visa application.

 There’s a lot to think about as a freelancer planning to immigrate to Germany.
-Although it may not be your top priority right now, very soon you’ll have to deal with health insurance in Germany.
+Even if it is not your top priority right now, sooner or later you will have to deal with health insurance in Germany.
 If you are applying for a German freelance visa, then you definitely need to prove that you have adequate health insurance coverage for your stay in Germany.

 Health insurance is one of the most widely discussed topics for the German Freelancer Visa application.
 Proof of a secure livelihood must include sufficient health insurance coverage in Germany.
 This obligation is called Versicherungspflicht.